 Idabel, OK (October 18, 2017)—The Museum will showcase parts of its Amazon collection, one of the best in the United States, in its new exhibit, As culturas Amazônicas.
-The show contains over 100 objects from the Museum’s South American collection and represents 37 different groups.
+The show represents 37 different groups and contains over 100 objects from the Museum’s South American collection and.
 Additional objects were provided by Michael and Jeanne Bernstein of Tucson, Arizona.

 The show will remain open until January 14, 2018.
 Admission to the exhibit—and the rest of the Museum—is free.
 However, parts of the Museum’s permanent exhibits, including Acrocanthosaurus atokensis are unavailable due to construction.
 (Acro is anticipated to return in late 2017/early 2018.)